cloudops/upr/README.md

-      --uploads_concurrency int   number of files to be uploaded concurrently (default 4) --uploads_endpoint string   required if 'uploads' isset: object store url endpoint -e, --uploads_expire int        optional number of days to keep the uploaded files before they are removed --uploads_identity string   keystone identity as 'tenant:username' if 'swift' | for 's3', use the '~/.aws/credentials' file or a 'AWS_ACCESS_KEY_ID' env var
+      --uploads_concurrency int   number of files to be uploaded concurrently (default 4) --uploads_endpoint string   required if 'uploads' isset: object store url endpoint -e, --uploads_expire int        optional number of days to keep the uploaded files before they are removed --uploads_identity string   swift: keystone identity as 'tenant:username'
-      --uploads_region string     upload region when using the 's3' api --uploads_secret string     keystone password if 'swift' | for 's3', use the '~/.aws/credentials' file or a 'AWS_SECRET_ACCESS_KEY' env var
+                                  s3: use the '~/.aws/credentials' file or a 'AWS_ACCESS_KEY_ID' env var --uploads_region string     upload region when using the 's3' api --uploads_secret string     swift: keystone password
+                                  s3: use the '~/.aws/credentials' file or a 'AWS_SECRET_ACCESS_KEY' env var

 Global Flags:
   -c, --commit string     commit you are working with